Self-Supervised Multi-Object Tracking For Autonomous Driving From Consistency Across Timescales: Abstract

 \section{Abstract}

-Self-supervised multi-object trackers have the potential to leverage the vast amounts of raw data recorded worldwide.
-However, they still fall short in re-identification accuracy compared to their supervised counterparts.
-We hypothesize that this deficiency results from restricting self-supervised objectives to single frames or frame pairs.
-Such designs lack sufficient visual appearance variations during training to learn consistent re-identification features.
-Therefore, we propose a training objective that learns re-identification features over a sequence of frames by enforcing consistent association scores across short and long timescales.
-Extensive evaluations on the BDD100K and MOT17 benchmarks demonstrate that our learned ReID features significantly reduce ID switches compared to other self-supervised methods, setting the new state of the art for self-supervised multi-object tracking and even performing on par with supervised methods on the BDD100k benchmark.
+Self-supervised multi-object trackers have tremendous potential as they enable learning from raw domain-specific data.
+However, their re-identification accuracy still falls short compared to their supervised counterparts.
+We hypothesize that this drawback results from formulating self-supervised objectives that are limited to single frames or frame pairs.
+Such formulations do not capture sufficient visual appearance variations to facilitate learning consistent re-identification features for autonomous driving when the frame rate is low, or object dynamics are high.
+In this work, we propose a training objective that enables self-supervised learning of re-identification features from multiple sequential frames by enforcing consistent association scores across short and long timescales.
+We perform extensive evaluations that demonstrate that re-identification features trained from longer sequences significantly reduce ID switches on standard autonomous driving datasets compared to existing self-supervised learning methods, which are limited to training on frame pairs.
+Using our proposed SubCo loss function, we set the new state of the art among self-supervised methods and even perform on par with fully supervised learning methods.